NotMadscientist/CCCaster/ReadMe.txt

+Hotkeys:

+    F4 opens the overlay menu for setting and changing controllers.

+    Ctrl + Number changes the delay.

+    Alt + Number changes the rollback.

+    Spacebar toggles fast-forward when spectating.

 How to host without port forward:

     Host on any port normally (you can use port 0 to pick any available port).